-Basic Biostatistical Methodology Epidemiological Principles and Methods Advanced Epidemiologic Methods: application of advanced epidemiologic methods to the design of one or more studies related to a designated research question.
-The question will vary in topic (either communicable or non-communicable diseases) depending on the student's major area.
+Basic Biostatistical Methodology

+Epidemiological Principles and Methods

+Advanced Epidemiologic Methods: application of advanced epidemiologic methods to the design of one or more studies related to a designated research question.

 The written portion of the general examination is prepared by the examination committee, which may be a committee of the entire departmental faculty.
 Individual departmental faculty will write questions that cover each of the required areas and provide these to the examination committee.
 The examination committee will review and coordinate with the departmental faculty the development of the student's general examination.
 The examination committee is responsible for the administration of the written portion of the general examination.